Waiting on a War

 "Waiting on a War" is a song by American rock band Foo Fighters.
 It was released as the third single off of their tenth album Medicine at Midnight.

 Background

 The song was first released on January 14, 2021, as the third single from their tenth studio album, Medicine at Midnight, after "Shame Shame" and "No Son of Mine".
 The date was chosen to celebrate frontman Dave Grohl's 52nd birthday.
 The band debuted the song live on Jimmy Kimmel Live! on the same date.

-Themes and composition
+Composition and lyrics

+"Waiting on a War" is an "aching" folk rock ballad, that starts as acoustic pop rock, but transitions into 1970s hard rock on the outro.
+Most of the song is composed primarily of Grohl singing over an acoustic guitar, bass, and drums, and strings, before building in intensity in its second half, and moving into an energetic, full-band rock sound with electric guitars for the last minute.
+The song was noted to have a more traditional Foo Fighters sound than prior singles from the album.